 Self-massage is a wonderful tool to use if you need to release a bunch of muscle tension.
 We’re living in a very stressed and tense world right now and it’s important to learn how to self-soothe.
 If you can’t get to a massage therapist at the moment due to financial problems or Coronavirus.
-Then, learning to knead those tight knots out on your own, or with your partner will help you big time.
+So learning to knead those tight knots out on your own or with your partner will help you big time.
 We could all use a helping hand right now and we thought we could help you relax those tense muscles with these tips.

 It might seem like human toughness is a luxury at the moment.
 With social distancing rules strictly in place, we’re not allowed to do much touching at all.
 This can take its toll on us all, in more ways than you might think.
 Self-massage is a really powerful tool to help get you through even the most stressful of times.
 Of course, self-massage is not as nice as having a professional do it for you, but you might enjoy the connection and time you spend taking care of yourself.
 These are tough times and we need to nurture ourselves and practice self-care more than ever before.